MORE THAN 1,000 CHILDREN AT TRADITIONAL WHITE PALACE CHRISTMAS RECEPTIONS

 Mrs. Donna Sekulich, Vice President and Board Member of Lifeline Chicago and numerous friends helped Their Royal Highnesses deliver the gifts to the children.

-The receptions were greatly helped by Lifeline Chicago Humanitarian Organization, whose patron is HRH Crown Princess Katherine, as well as by numerous donors, among which are Coca-Cola Hellenic, companies Nestle, Evro Book, PepsiCo West Balkan, Veropoulos – Super Vero, Rauch Serbia, Nuzi, as well as Mr. Vasilije Boskovic, honorary consul of Namibia in Belgrade and his wife, Embassy of Indonesia, Embassy of Morocco, Embassy of Finland, Mrs. Daniela Celikovic and Mr. Aleksandar Vasiljevic, Prima International School, Russian School, International School of Belgrade, German School, Ecole Francaise de Belgrade, Balon Center, Kika socks, Wai Wai Noodle CG Foods Europe and Children’s theater “Dusko Radovic”.
+The receptions were greatly helped by Lifeline Chicago Humanitarian Organization, whose patron is HRH Crown Princess Katherine, as well as by numerous donors, among which are Coca-Cola Hellenic, companies Nestle, Evro Book, PepsiCo West Balkan, Veropoulos – Super Vero, Rauch Serbia, Nuzi, as well as Mr. Vasilije Boskovic, honorary consul of Namibia in Belgrade and his wife, Embassy of Indonesia, Embassy of Morocco, Embassy of Finland, Mrs. Daniela Celikovic and Mr. Aleksandar Vasilijevic, Prima International School, Russian School, International School of Belgrade, German School, Ecole Francaise de Belgrade, Balon Center, Kika socks, Wai Wai Noodle CG Foods Europe and Children’s theater “Dusko Radovic”.

 Their Royal Highnesses would like to thank all the donors who helped this year’s receptions for children and together made this holiday beautiful.